Rolling Reserves

 Here are some factors that can determine the ideal duration for holding rolling reserves:

-• Industry risk: Industries with higher chargeback rates – such as travel, gaming, and adult entertainment – might require longer reserve periods (180 days or more) to cover potential disputes.
+Industry risk: Industries with higher chargeback rates – such as travel, gaming and others – might require longer reserve periods (180 days or more) to cover potential disputes.
 Businesses in low-risk sectors might have shorter reserve periods (30–90 days) because of the lower likelihood of chargebacks.

 Reserves begin releasing in the 4th month after the transaction month, on a monthly basis.